srakesh28/azure-iaasv2-arm/step2-linuxvm/Readme.md

 It also creates  Availability Sets for VM pairs in respective subnets for HA It provides option to deploy Chef Agent extensions as part of the deployment.

+Note: After this Template is deployed, Please login to portal and assosiate Subnets with NSG's, in-future release we will include this task within ARM template.
+This will make all FW rules effective e.g Assosiate WebNSG with WebSubnet

 This Template builds up-on Next Template as Step3 for building your Infrastructure on Azure